Setono/SyliusCalloutPlugin/README.md

             transport: amqp
     ```

-    After this, the Messenger will be automatically enabled in this plugin and subsequently, it will assign asynchronous product callouts.
+    After this, the Messenger will be automatically enabled in this plugin and subsequently, it will assign product callouts asynchronously.

 8. For the performance reasons, configure a cron job on your production server to execute `$ bin/console setono:callouts:assign` command
 once in a while in order to rebuild the index for callouts.
 In most cases it should be done by the resource event listener